 It is easier to turn south on the M42 and leave at Junction 1, heading north on the A38 Bristol Road.
 The University is approximately eight miles from the motorway.

-Online bus timetables for 61, X62 and 63 are available on the National Express West Midlands website.
+Online bus timetables fare available on the National Express West Midlands website.

 There are taxi ranks at New Street Station and throughout the city centre.
-The journey to the University takes about ten minutes.
+The journey to the University takes around 10 minutes, depending on traffic.
+If you hail a cab, you’ll need to pay the driver in cash.